Garbage (band): Beautiful Garbage (2001–2002)

 In October, Beautiful Garbage achieved a No. 13 debut on the Billboard 200, reached number six on the Top Internet Albums chart, and topped the Electronic Albums chart for seven weeks.
 In its first three months on sale, Beautiful Garbage sold 1.2 million copies.
 Garbage supported U2 on the third leg of their Elevation Tour.
 After the last show, Vig contracted Hepatitis A and was replaced by Matt Chamberlain for European dates.
 In December "Breaking Up the Girl" was released as a single.
 On December 27, Rolling Stone's United States and Australian editions named Beautiful Garbage as one of their critics "Top 10 Albums of the Year".

 "Cherry Lips" was released at the end of 2001, becoming a massive hit in Australia, peaking at number seven on the ARIA Charts, and number eleven in the highly influential Triple J Hottest 100, 2001.
 Sony Music Japan released an exclusive E.P. of rare tracks titled Special Collection.
+Following the release of Beautiful Garbage, the band were dropped by their record label, Interscope, with Manson feeling as if the band "was finished".
+Manson claimed that the band had been told by Interscope that there "was no room for the record company to promote more than one female rock band" and ultimately they decided to progress with No Doubt fronted by Gwen Stefani rather than Garbage.
+Manson worried that her career was over following the band being dropped by the label, claiming that "I was 40 at the time, and I was thinking ‘no woman in alt rock has got out of this situation with her career intact'.
+I really believed my career was over".
+Manson and the band ultimately felt that Interscope had been trying to turn the band into a pop–style oriented band, something which Garbage were ultimately against.